7 Internet Solopreneur Success Stories to Get You Motivated

 Venturing into the business world all on your own can be intimidating.
-However, you can draw comfort in the fact that there are many other solopreneur success stories.
+However, you can draw comfort in the fact that there are many other solopreneur success stories out there!
 Others have traveled down the same road as you and made it to financial success.

 While it's sometimes necessary to go into uncharted waters, it can still greatly help to follow the footsteps of the people who had once gone on a similar path, as you are now.